WNSY

 WNSY (100.1 FM) is a commercial radio station in northwest Georgia, licensed to Talking Rock.
-It is owned by Davis Broadcasting of Atlanta and it simulcasts WJZA on 1310 kHz in Decatur.
+It is owned by Davis Broadcasting of Atlanta and it simulcasts WWWE on 1100 kHz in Hapeville.
 The two stations, along with an Atlanta FM translator station at 101.1 MHz, simulcast a smooth jazz radio format.
 The stations use the dial position of the translator, calling themselves "101.1 WJZA."

 WNSY's transmitter is near Jasper, Georgia, about 50 miles north of metro Atlanta.
 Its broadcast range is most of northwest Georgia, but too far from Atlanta to be heard in the city and its close-in suburbs.